 I measured out the flour first before drizzling the oil over our flour mound.
 Using a fork I gently started to mix the oil in with the flour trying my best to avoid a puff of flour in the face.

-It didn’t take long to come together.
-Once mix was starting to clump, I abandoned the fork and used my hands to from our crumbly ‘sand’.
+The taste safe sand comes together quickly.
+Once the mix was starting to clump, I abandoned the fork and used my hands to from our crumbly ‘sand’.

 Some flours can be a bit more thirsty than others so you may need a bit more or less of each to get your desired consistency.